-This is everything you need to know about outsourcing your IT department.
+This is about outsourcing an IT department.

 Let’s get started!

-Complete Guide to Outsourcing Your IT Department
+Complete Guide to Outsourcing an IT Department

 For businesses of all sizes, finding the time and the right staff to handle your Information Technology (IT) needs can be difficult.